 Director | Chair of the Risk, Audit, and Compliance Committee

-Travis is a third generation timber/forestry worker who commenced with the CFMEU as a union organiser in 2004.
+Travis is a third-generation timber/forestry worker who commenced with the CFMEU as a union organiser in 2004.

 Travis has previously consulted and worked with ForestWorks on the project to Build and Maintain Timber Stacks Unit of Competency and also the Advances in Wood Machining and Saw Doctoring Project which resulted in two updated qualifications for saw technicians and wood machinists.